Sambar deer

-The sambar (Rusa unicolor) is a large deer native to the Indian subcontinent, South China and Southeast Asia that is listed as a vulnerable species on the IUCN Red List since 2008.
-Populations have declined substantially due to severe hunting, local insurgency, and industrial exploitation of habitat.
+The sambar (Rusa unicolor) is a large deer native to the Indian subcontinent, South China and Southeast Asia.
+It has been listed as a vulnerable species on the IUCN Red List since 2008, as populations have declined substantially due to hunting, local insurgency, and industrial exploitation of habitat.

-The name "sambar" is also sometimes used to refer to the Philippine deer called the "Philippine sambar", and the Javan rusa called the "Sunda sambar".

 Taxonomy and evolution

 Genetic analysis shows that the closest living relative of the sambar is most likely the Javan rusa of Indonesia.
 This is supported by reports that sambar can still interbreed to produce fertile hybrids with this species.

 Fossil sambar are known from the early Pleistocene, although they are very similar in form to early deer species from the Pliocene, with less of a resemblance to more modern cervines.
 The species probably arose in the tropical reaches of southern Asia, and later spread across its current range.
 Epirusa and Eucladoceros have both been proposed as possible ancestors of the living species and its closest relatives.